grantcurell/projects/Build OpenShift/README.md

 ![](images/2024-07-25-09-27-38.png)

-- On the VMWare version you also need the VMWare root certs which you can download from the vCenter home page
+- On the VMWare version you also need the VMWare root certs which you can download from the vCenter home page.
+Ignore this if you aren't installing on VMWare OR if you are not using VMWare for storage.
+That is to say, you can install against VMs without doing the VMWare setup.
+If you do this you should be following the instructions for bare metal **NOT** VMWare.

 ![](images/2024-07-25-10-16-45.png)